manelmontilla/wruster/README.md

 ## Objectives

-- Allow to experiment with different strategies for managing I/O: thread per connection, thread per request, etc..
+- Have fun and learn

-- Include the minimum necessary components to write relatively ``low level`` web backend machinery, think about: reverse proxies, static content servers or HTTP Load balancers.
+- Include the minimum necessary components to write relatively ``low level`` web backend machinery.

-- The performance will only be considered at the amortized time complexity level, beyond that, it's not an objective to improve the performance of the different components of the server.

 ## Status

-The project is still in alfa, the public API is particularly in very early stages and lacks access to many configuration options of some of the components.
+The project is in alfa, the public API is particularly in early stages and lacks access to many configuration options of some of the components.
 That's also true for the documentation, that covers only the basics for running a ``server`` and executing handlers but not a fine grain configuration of the behavior of the Server.

 ## Example